smba/oak/README.md

 # Oak [![Build Status](https://travis-ci.org/smba/oak.svg?branch=master)](https://travis-ci.org/smba/oak)
+**UPDATE: I no longer have the resources to maintain this project.
+If you have questions, I have a paper manuscript I will make available upon request.
+(April 2022)**

 **Oak** is an output-oriented symbolic interpreter for the [PHP](http://php.net/) programming language.
 PHP scripts generate client page output dynamically, often depending on a number of program inputs including user interaction, database queries or file system access.
 This tool is inspired by the symbolic execution engine by [Symex](https://github.com/git1997/VarAnalysis) and additionally provides support for basic object-oriented programming and array support.